Akmahmoud2024/thiqah_resources/Angular/SecureConfig/README.md

 ## Overview

-`thiqah-angular-secure-config` is a new npm package developed by our company to address a security vulnerability in Angular applications.
+`thiqah-secure-config` is a new npm package developed by our company to address a security vulnerability in Angular applications.
 This package ensures that sensitive configuration data in `config.json` is protected from being inspected or extracted via browser network tools or debugging features.

 ## Problem Statement